gregl83/comandare/README.md

 much more...

+## Model

+Comandare uses a server target model which is largely mitigated by any standard firewall.
+Incoming traffic in most configurations is rightfully blocked.
+Thus, binding a TCP Server to a specific port might work in a local network but be blocked from remote access over the internet or more networks backed by one or more firewalls.
+A more effective approach, since TCP is a two-way communication protocol, is to initiate a client target model with event-driven connection attempts.

 ## Caution

 This package is not intended on being deployed or used in an environment other than for educational testing; thus, sacrifices have been made to simply assemble a proof of concept.
 NOT to be used maliciously.